The psychology behind email fatigue and how HR can combat it

 - a.
 Model and maintain a culture of acknowledging hard work and successes to boost morale and reinforce positive contributions.

 - b.
 Offer resources to help employees cope with emotional labor and maintain mental health through workshops.
+National Institute of Mental Health guidelines recommend workplace mental health programs as essential components of comprehensive employee support systems.

 Conclusion